/ BLOG

 How to estimate electrical work: Top 9 tips for electricians

-There’s a lot that goes into determining how to price an electrical service.
-The estimated price electricians come up with and share with customers must cover all project expenses, from labour and material costs to indirect expenses and earnings, while still being competitive and low enough to outbid other contractors.
+There’s a lot that goes into determining how to fairly and accurately price an electrical service.
+The estimated cost must cover all project expenses, from labour and material costs to indirect expenses and earnings, while still being competitive and low enough to outbid other contractors.
+So, let’s look at some top tips for electricians who are looking to improve their pricing estimation process.

 2. Critically evaluate the client’s requirements and expectations

 You can’t determine the quality of the work you’re supposed to produce unless the specifications are accurate.
-Furthermore, without clarity, you may end up underquoting or overestimating, often losing the bid as a result.
+Without clarity, you may end up underquoting or overestimating.
+Ask questions of the client, as being crystal clear about the specifications will enable you to deliver a precise and honest quote.

 3. Examine the plans

-Additionally, if you can, get architectural photographs of the site to better understand all of the technical information, such as working elevations and heights.
-In addition, don’t forget to note the wiring for the HVAC and plumbing systems that are currently in place on the property.
-What happens if none are provided?
+What happens if no blueprints are provided?
 Plan a site inspection to determine the extent of the job, and request that the scope of electrical works be amended if needed.

 4. List the materials that are required